ClaesBas/goacmedns/README.md

 ## Tips

-Redirect port 53 on incoming interface to example 53053 on localhost, and you could run goacmedns as an ordinary user.
+Redirect port 53 on incoming interface to for example 53053 on localhost, and you could run goacmedns as an ordinary user.

 Call goacmedns from a script which you put in a crontab job.